First building day. a couple of hours.

 So, I´ve been drawing, transfereing the little numbers on the plan to a 2500 x 1220 x 5mm okume marine plywood board.

 I found a nice way of making the lines.
 Using one of these plastic things you use for hiding cables, a couple of nails, 2 old metal planes and a can of varnish.
-The plastic channel makes smooth curves, and the nails and the planes does that you dont need a helping hand to hold everything in place.

 this I´ve been doing "downstairs" In my workshop.
 The building itself of the canoe will be "upstairs" In the large second floor of our house: